Actipro/WPF-Controls/Documentation/topics/ribbon/layout-features/key-tips.md

 Key tip access text must be defined for each control that is used throughout the ribbon, generally via a `KeyTipAccessText` property.
 By doing so, the end user doesn't require a mouse to access functionality.
 Key tips also allow for very fast execution of common commands via 2-3 keystrokes.

 So what is key tip access text?
 It is generally a one or two character string that indicates text that can be typed to access the control when its parent key tip scope is active.
 For instance, on the Home tab in the screenshot above, the current key tip scope is the Home tab.
 It is currently displaying the key tips of all controls that are accessible via key tips.
-Actually, controls that are hidden by collapsed groups are available for access at this point too.
 Note that the `Paste` item has a key tip access text of `V` and the font family combobox has a key tip access text of `FF`.

 ## Navigating Key Tip Scopes